agrc/gis.utah.gov/_posts/2012-05-02-new-utah-political-districts-and-voting-precincts-gis-datasets.md

 <p><strong>New Utah Political Districts:</strong></p>
 <p><a href="{{ "/data/political/2012-2021-house-senate-congressional-districts/" | prepend: site.baseurl }}">Political districts for state-level offices</a> (Congressional, State House, State Senate, and State Board of Education) are available as a GIS data layers.
 These districts are for elections in 2012 and ongoing representation after the new representatives are installed on<br />
 Jan 1, 2013.</p>
 <p>The new political district boundaries, originally formed from 2010 Census Block files have been adjusted by AGRC, working together with the Utah Legislature, the Lt.
-Governor's Elections Office and the County Clerks' offices to increase the geographic accuracy.</p>
+Governor's Elections Office and the County Clerks' offices to make recommendations that increased the geographic accuracy and ease of use in the elections process.
+Legislation to make recommended minor changes to the political districts changes was passed by the Legislature during the 2013 General Session and signed into law by the Governor.</p>
 <div class="caption"><a href="{{ "/downloads/political12.png" | prepend: site.baseurl }}"><img class=" wp-image-8502 " title="Political and Precinct Boundaries sample" src="{{ "/images/political12-300x261.png" | prepend: site.baseurl }}" alt="" width="300" height="261" /></a><p class="caption-text">Political and Precinct Boundaries</p></div>
-<p>Specifically, efforts have been made to</p>
+<p>Specifically, efforts were made to</p>
 <ol>
 <li>move boundary lines off of residential structures visible in the 2009 aerial photography;</li>
 <li>accurately adjust to existing municipal and county boundaries in cases where the Legislative intent was to follow the boundary but the 2010 Census Blocks did not accurately represent portions of a boundary; and</li>